-Here we sort out useful travel tips and city guides from our travel specialists along with some interesting facts about China in order to give you an easy and convenient way to start.
-Things like what is not supposed to skip in the country, how to make the most out of your stay in each city, what is behind a kaleidoscope of Chinese festival foods ...
+Need some inspiration for your China tour or don't have ideas about where to start planning or what to do there?
+Here we sort out helpful travel tips, city guides from our seasoned travel specialists, and some interesting facts about China to give you an easy and convenient way to start.
+Things like what is not supposed to skip in the country, how to make the most out of your stay in each city, and what is behind a kaleidoscope of Chinese festival foods ...
 All are with an answer here.

 Please feel free to contact us if you need more or cannot find something you are looking for, our pleasure to help.